aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 # Module `0x1::object`

-This defines the Move object model with the the following properties:
+This defines the Move object model with the following properties:
 - Simplified storage interface that supports a heterogeneous collection of resources to be stored together.
 This enables data types to share a common core data layer (e.g., tokens), while having richer extensions (e.g., concert ticket, sword).